parallel-markets/handbook/security/index.md

 1. Don't share passwords (with co-workers, friends, strangers, or any other people, living or dead :ghost:).
 Every person should have their own account on every service.

 ### Multi-Factor Authentication :iphone:
 You should use [Multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) (aka, 2 Factor Authentication, aka 2FA) for every service that provides it.
-For most Company services, this is mandatory.
+Note that 2FA is mandatory for most Parallel services.

-1. Always prefer a Time-based One-time Password option (a number that changes every 30 seconds) over text message.
+1. Always prefer a time-based one-time password option (a number that changes every 30 seconds) over text message.
 SMS 2FA is vulnerable to an attack known as [a SIM Swap](https://www.wired.com/story/sim-swap-attack-defend-phone/).
-1. Use an app like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en&ref_topic=2954345) or [Authy](https://authy.com) to provide your Time-based One-time Passwords
+1. Use an app like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en&ref_topic=2954345) or [Authy](https://authy.com) to provide your time-based one-time passwords
-1. Some services allow you to download "backup codes" that you can use instead of a time based code in case you loose your phone (or access to your time based password generator).
+1. Some services allow you to download "backup codes" that you can use instead of a time-based code in case you lose your phone (or access to your time-based password generator).
 Make sure you store these somewhere safe!

-### Secure Browsing
+### Secure Browsing :computer:
 While browser extensions are easy to install and test out, make sure you only install extensions from sources you trust.
 Here are a few extensions we do recommend:

 * [HTTPS Everywhere](https://www.eff.org/https-everywhere) - ensure that you only visit sites that support encrypted HTTP